Northwest Urology Helps Heal Patients and Save Lives

 “It’s been a journey,” says Gary, “and I’m on the other side.”

 “So, Dr. Manger called,” Gary remembers, “and he said, ‘Gary, it’s prostate cancer.
-It’s stage 4.’
+It’s Stage 4.’
 And I asked, ‘How many stages are there?
 Like, 10?’”

 “This felt like my expiration date; like ‘This is the way I’m going to go out,’” Gary says.
 “I wondered, ‘How much time do I have?’ and ‘Will my wife be OK?’
 When you get this kind of diagnosis, all things you think are important just dissolve.”